This entire site only takes about 20 minutes to read, so it’s highly recommended you go through it all for the greatest understanding.

-Continue to the introduction below, or jump right in and read about what spam is, who sends it, how they got your e-mail address, how to keep your address more secure because you cannot "unsubscribe" from their junk (but how to tell when you can), and why anti-spam laws don't help.
+Continue to the introduction below, and understand what spam is, who sends it, how they got your e-mail address in the first place, how to keep your address more secure because you cannot “unsubscribe” from their junk (but we’ll tell you how to tell when you can), and why anti-spam laws don’t help.

 Spam has of course grown to be more than a nuisance: you can have your identity stolen and see all of your bank accounts drained.
 And that can easily happen!
 Take your time on this site and explore the various topics and concepts to make sure you understand them all.
 Each page is an easy-to-understand bite-sized chunk.
 Just click the link at the bottom of each page to move to the next one.
 Or you can look at the list below and choose the specific topic(s) you want to see.

 Overwhelmed?
 Don’t just shut your eyes and hope it will go away!
 It won’t.
 Scammers want your money, and the less you know, the easier it is to get yours.
 You must protect yourself.
 Start with the Executive Summary, and then expand from there.

 If you prefer, you can go directly to any of the pages that outline the whole thing to you:

 - Executive Summary (Plus: About the Author)

 - How Do Spammers Get Your Address?

 - Ways to Keep Your Address from Spammers

 - When YOU Become Part of the Problem